FabianoCarmo/explorer-rocketseat/mentorship-form-page/README.md

 ### :dart: Motivation

-Create an online event subscription form to practice HTML form tag and associated tags.
+Create an mentorship scheduling form to practice HTML form tag and associated tags.

 ### :hammer_and_wrench: Techs